External Sponsored Research

 Research Areas of Interest

 We will consider research proposals, which directly or indirectly utilize GRAIL products, in the following areas of interest:

-- As a diagnostic aid in individuals at elevated risk of cancer
+- In individuals at elevated risk of cancer

 - In cancer of unknown primary